howtographql/howtographql/content/frontend/react-urql/5-authentication.md

 </Instruction>

-We now have two functions that we'll be using in the upcoming steps to set up authentication:
+You now have two functions that you can use in the upcoming steps to set up authentication:

 - the `getToken` funtion is used to get a token, which will return `null` if the user has not logged in yet.
 - the `setToken` function is used to update the token in local storage.